 4 | How much does delivery cost?

-If you require courier then the charges are £6.80 for up to 10kg, £7.80 for up to 25kg, then £5 for every 25kg thereafter, upto 100kg.
+For courier delivery – £6.50 for up to 8kg, £7.50 for up to 24kg, then £5 for every 25kg thereafter, upto 100kg.
 Please contact us for larger orders.
-We’ve chosen to use UKMail for our chilled deliveries and they will be sent in an insulated box.
+We’ve chosen to use DPD for our chilled deliveries and they will be sent in an insulated box.
 If you’re not ordering any chilled items, delivery may be via Royal Mail, and a flat rate of £3.50.

 For full delivery information, click here…

-No. The cost of sending insulated containers, and the value of the food (We stock high quality, often handmade raw food – not commercially produced low value items) mean that is not viable for us to offer them for free.
-We don’t ask you to buy by the box, so you can quite easily put together a small order to try things.
+No. The cost of sending insulated containers, and the value of the food (We make high quality, handmade raw food – not commercially produced low value items) mean that is not viable for us to offer them for free.
+We don’t ask you to buy multiples of the same product, let alone a full box, so you can quite easily put together a small order to try things.
 If you need any help doing so please just get in touch.

 1 | When switching to raw should I mix with their current food for a few days?